 Today on the blog is Berry Spinach Salad.
 And, Spiriteds, it is so divine I could hardly handle the anticipation of sharing it with you.
 But last night I tried a new wine, and I’m dead on the floor with delight.
 Have you tried Winking Owl wines yet?
 If you haven’t, then you should.
 Omigod, it’s only the best wine ever under $5.
-I have a rule of thumb about wines, and “experiential scientific studies” have proved this rule.
+I have a rule of thumb about wines, and “experiential scientific studies” have proven this rule.
 If a bottle of wine is more than $12.99 (exceptions made for inflation), then I won’t like it.
 True as toast.

 K-Hubs and I got married almost 14 years ago.
 People gave us the most luxurious bottles of wine.
 In our post-wedding haze, we’d spend our evenings gazing adoringly into each other’s eyes.
 “My dearest Morgan,” K-Hubs would say, “what bottle shall we open tonight?”
 I would gaze back with equal devotion.
 And because our love was real, and K-Hubs was a mind reader, I didn’t even have to use words.
 Whichever one you wish, dear, I’d think.
 And then my telepathy would ping his telepathy, and we’d open a bottle.